kyeno/gemlink/doc/amqp.md

     -amqppubrawtx=address

 The address must be a valid AMQP address, where the same address can be used in more than notification.
 Note that SSL and SASL addresses are not currently supported.

-Launch snowgemd like this:
+Launch gemlinkd like this:

-    $ snowgemd -amqppubhashtx=amqp://127.0.0.1:5672
+    $ gemlinkd -amqppubhashtx=amqp://127.0.0.1:5672

 Or this:

-    $ snowgemd -amqppubhashtx=amqp://127.0.0.1:5672 \
+    $ gemlinkd -amqppubhashtx=amqp://127.0.0.1:5672 \
         -amqppubrawtx=amqp://127.0.0.1:5672 \
         -amqppubrawblock=amqp://127.0.0.1:5672 \
         -amqppubhashblock=amqp://127.0.0.1:5672 \